GeorgeStambulyants/Projects_from_books/README.md

 * social-auth-app-django

 #### [Shop](https://github.com/GeorgeStambulyants/Projects_from_books/tree/master/Django__Mele/Shop) ####
-This project is a fully featured online shop
+This project is a fully featured online shop.

 __In this web application I have learned about__:
 * Django sessions